ccozens/ccozens/README.md

 #### Then:
-1. Build a blog with [MDX support](https://mdsvex.com/) and tags so I can document my future learning.
+1. Build a blog with sveltekit as a learning project and so I can document my future learning.
 2. Experience!
 Open source and volunteer web dev projects.

 <!---